microsoft/CLRInstrumentationEngine/CONTRIBUTING.md

 Last released version is in `master` branch.

-## Submitting PR:
+## Submitting your Pull Request:

 - Build solution in both `Release` and `Debug` configurations (see *Building locally* section)
-- Create a PR against the `develop` branch and add clrieowners@microsoft.com as a reviewer
+- Create a Pull Request against the `develop` branch and add clrieowners@microsoft.com as a reviewer

 ## Instrumentation Engine Api Changes

-Apis are contributed via midl, which is not available for Linux, so all midl builds must be executed on Windows only.
+Apis are contributed via midl (in the form of .idl files), which is not available for Linux, so all midl builds must be executed on Windows only.
 In order to make changes to InstrumentationEngine Api, do the following:

 - Make edits to the .idl file in InstrumentationEngine.Api
 - Build the InstrumentationEngine.Api project manually for either x86 or x64.
 The output is the same either way.